 - Alcohol may only be consumed in designated areas.

-- Any tickets that are damaged, defaced or have been purchased from an unauthorised agent will not permit the holder to be admitted to the Stadium.
+Any tickets that are damaged, defaced or have been purchased from an unauthorised ticketing agent will not permit the holder to be admitted to the Stadium.

-- Patrons must occupy the seats specified on their ticket.
+Patrons must only occupy the seats specified on their ticket.

-- Patrons who have purchased a concessional ticket for an event must be able to provide valid proof of concession upon entry into the Stadium or when requested.
-Health care cards and public transport concession cards are not accepted.
-The below proof of concession will be accepted:
+Patrons who have purchased a concessional ticket for an event must be able to provide valid proof of concession (i.e. proof of age identification or concession card) upon entry into the Stadium or when requested.

 M&OP management reserves the right to: